 The liquidator must apply for a VAT dissolution, at which point the VAT filing forms for the previous couple of years must be submitted to the revenue department in Thailand.
 The VAT registration certificate has to be reverted by Thai company formation professionals.

-General information about the company liquidation procedure in Thailand
+General information about the company liquidation procedure presented by our experts in company registration in Thailand

 To liquidate a company in Thailand, the managers have to publish in a newspaper the fact that the company shareholders will gather to set out the conditions under which the business will be closed.
 The announcement in the newspaper targets the creditors of the company, who will also be notified on the status of the company by mail.

 The company liquidation procedure in Thailand takes place in two stages: